Lumi-supercomputer/lumi-userguide/docs/storage/parallel/lustre.md

 - a new file with the specified layout will be created if a file is passed to the command

+Maximal striping can be achieved by setting the stripe count to `-1`.

 ### Get the Striping Pattern

 Information about the striping of a directory or a file can be retrived using